Vivid809/Vivid809/README.md

 A Data Scientist based in Brisbane.
 I build practical AI/analytics solutions across **ML**, **Power BI**, and **AWS**—with a bias for shipped value.

-## What I’m focusing on:
-- Production-minded ML & data apps
-- Portfolio-quality dashboards and AI demos
-- Cleaner repos, docs, and CI

 ## 🔧 What I’m working on currently:

 - Building **data-driven decision dashboards** — including a *Cost-to-Serve Logistics Dashboard* in Power BI that analyses delivery routes, driver efficiency, and operational costs to improve profitability.